stafforj/Thermocouple-Datalogger/README.md

 ### Disclaimer!

-Thermocouples have a measurement uncertainty that can typically range $\pm 2$ degrees C. It is
+Thermocouples have a measurement uncertainty that can typically range $\pm 2$ degrees C, depending on the manufacturer specification.
+Therefore, it is not guaranteed that the temperature measurements from this device will have an accuracy greater than this without performing a calibration beforehand.

-## Potential Changes

-List of changes and whether they have been implemented.

-- [ ] The wiring into and out of the DIN enclosure could be tidied up using suitable bulkhead fittings or rubber grommets.